-Retail today isn’t for the faint-hearted.
-A recent quote from business magnate and investor Warren Buffett is quite telling, “I think retailing is just too tough for me, just generally.”
+Retail today isn’t for the faint of heart.
+Even Warren Buffet, a business magnate and investor renown the world over, once admitted “I think retailing is just too tough for me, just generally.”

 Retail’s Three Operational Costs

-In retail, three kinds of costs dominate: 1) space, 2) staff, and 3) stock.
-The relative importance of each cost area varies by retail segment and company.
-Proportionally, apparel retailers typically have the largest cost of space (real estate and leases), while grocery retailers have the largest staff costs (store personnel), and specialty retailers fall somewhere in between.
+Three types of cost—space, staff, and stock— dominate retail, though they vary in relative importance depending on retail segment and company.
+For example, apparel retailers typically have the largest space costs (real estate and leases), while grocers have the largest staff costs (store personnel) and specialty retailers fall somewhere in between.

 Building a Unified Planning Process

-My own background is in supply chain, from which I have encountered countless examples of superb optimization of the wrong things.
-A classic example is highly efficient order picking in distribution centers resulting in roll cages and pallets containing a random mix of products to be displayed in totally different parts of the stores.
-In this case, efficient warehouse operations are attained at the expense of significantly increased shelving costs in hundreds or thousands of stores, leading to higher overall costs at the end of the day.
+My own background is in supply chain, where I’ve seen countless examples of superb optimization—of the wrong things.
+A classic example is when highly efficient order picking in distribution centers leads to roll cages and pallets containing a random mix of products to be shelved in completely different parts of the store.
+They’ve attained efficient warehouse operations, but at significant expense: increased shelving costs in hundreds or thousands of stores, ultimately leading to higher overall costs at the end of the day.

-As I see it, the biggest opportunity for increased operational efficiency in retail lies in building a unified planning process spanning retail’s core functions: merchandising, supply chain, and store operations.
-Don’t get me wrong, I’m not saying that the opportunities for improvement within each of the departments are exhausted, far from it.
-My point is that by optimizing the processes in conjunction, the impact of improvements can be multiplied.
+As I see it, the biggest opportunity to increase operational efficiency lies in unifying the planning process that span retail’s core functions: merchandising, supply chain, and store operations.
+Don’t get me wrong—I’m not saying that retailers have exhausted the opportunities for improvement within each department.
+Far from it!
+My point is that by optimizing these processes together, we effectively multiply the impact of each improvement we make.

-- In-store shelving costs reduced by 20 % through changes in replenishment planning.
-As fresh products require frequent deliveries, this grocery retailer’s trucks go from the distribution center to most of its stores on a daily basis.
-Despite the opportunity for next-day delivery in almost all product categories, the retailer’s replenishment planning aims to concentrate shipments of center-store products, by aisle, to specific days.
-This results in less frequent and much more consolidated deliveries of products displayed in the same aisle, significantly increasing shelving efficiency.
-As shelving is one of the most time-consuming tasks in supermarkets, the cost savings are huge; in this case, larger than the retailer’s total cost of transportation from distribution center to stores.
+20% reduction in in-store shelving costs through changes in replenishment planning.
+Because fresh products require frequent deliveries, one of our grocery customers’ trucks travel daily from the DC to most of its stores.
+While they are capable of next-day delivery in almost all product categories, the retailer’s replenishment planning instead draws on store-level space data to concentrate ambient product deliveries by aisle on specific days.
+This results in less frequent, more consolidated deliveries for products displayed in the same aisle, significantly increasing their shelving efficiency.
+As shelving is one of the most time-consuming tasks in supermarkets, the cost savings are huge—in this case, larger than the total transportation cost from the retailer’s distribution center to their stores.

-- Optimized planograms enabling an 80% reduction in out-of-stocks.
-A drug store retailer has found that optimizing shelf space based on each store’s local demand and replenishment cycles makes it possible for almost all incoming deliveries to be placed directly on the shelves.
-This minimizes the need for backroom storage and nearly eliminates the risk of stock-outs caused by goods sitting in the backroom rather than made available to customers out on the shop floor.
+80% reduction in stock-outs through planogram optimization.
+A drugstore retail customer found that by optimizing shelf space based on each store’s local demand and replenishment cycles, they were able to place almost all incoming deliveries directly onto their shelves.
+This kind of “one-touch replenishment” minimizes the need for backroom storage and nearly eliminates the risk of stock-outs that can occur when goods sit in a backroom while customers find empty shelves on the sales floor.
 Naturally, the efficiency of shelf replenishment also increases as the number of trips between backroom and store floor are minimized.

-- Store labor costs reduced by 12 % by taking advantage of forecasts created by the supply chain department.
-Traditionally, store workforce planning has been based on sales budgets or sales forecasts.
-A large retailer of fast moving consumer goods has found this approach insufficient.
+6–10% reduction in store labor costs by taking advantage of forecasts created by the supply chain department.
+Traditional store workforce planning is often based on sales budgets or forecasts, but our customer, a large retailer of fast-moving consumer goods, found this approach insufficient.
 They now use customer footfall forecasts to estimate workload at their cash registers, then combine that with shelving workload estimates that are based on incoming delivery forecasts by store and day.
-By accounting for checkout and shelving—the two most important workload drivers in retail are accounted for, making it possible to create rosters that meet the daily workload much more accurately.
-In addition to efficiency gains, more level workloads and better planned work schedules increase employee satisfaction.
+By accounting for checkout and shelving—the two most important workload drivers in retail stores—they are able to create shift schedules that meet more accurately match the overall daily workload at each store.
+Beyond the obvious efficiency gains, these level workloads and well-planned work schedules have also increased employee satisfaction.

 Systems Support and Organizational Changes Are Key

-The second, and in my mind, more important challenge is organizational.
-Unified planning requires stepping out of the retail planning silos and replacing territorial fights for status and power with a shared understanding of strategic goals and the most important means of getting there.
+A second—and in my mind, more important— impediment is organizational in nature.
+Unified planning requires people to step out of their retail planning silos.
+It requires teams to replace territorial fights for status and influence with a shared understanding of strategic goals and the means of getting there.
 To master the complexity of optimizing the whole business rather than its component parts, you need decisive leadership, clear prioritization, and strong analytical skills.

-It is a hard and big change.
-Yet, I am convinced that it will happen.
-Competition is tough, market growth is limited, and operational excellence is required to make a profit.
-For many retailers, it will simply be a requirement to stay in the game.
+It’s a big, difficult change—but I’m convinced that unified optimization is the future of retail.
+Competition is tough, market growth is limited, and operational excellence is absolutely necessary for profitability.
+For many retailers, unified planning will prove to be a requirement just to stay in the game.